Double Seven Day scuffle: Background

 The incident occurred during a period of popular unrest by the Buddhist majority against the Catholic rule of Diệm.
-Buddhist discontent had grown since the Huế Phật Đản shootings on May 8, 1963.
+Buddhist discontent had grown since the Huế Phật Đản shootings on 8 May 1963.
 The government decided to selectively invoke a law, prohibiting the display of religious flags, by banning the use of the Buddhist flag on Vesak, the birthday of Gautama Buddha.
 One week earlier, the Vatican flag had been flown at a celebration for Archbishop Ngô Đình Thục, Diệm's brother.
 The Buddhists defied the ban, flying their flags on Vesak and holding a demonstration, which was ended with government gunfire and eight or nine deaths.
 The killings sparked nationwide protests by South Vietnam's Buddhist majority against the policies of Diệm's regime.
 The Buddhists demanded that Diệm give them religious equality, but with their demands unfulfilled, the protests increased in magnitude.
-The most notable of these was the self-immolation of Thích Quảng Đức on June 11, which was iconically photographed by the media and became a negative symbol of the Diệm régime.
+The most notable of these was the self-immolation of Thích Quảng Đức on 11 June, which was iconically photographed by the media and became a negative symbol of the Diệm régime.

-Known as Double Seven Day, July 7 was the ninth anniversary of Diệm's 1954 ascension to Prime Minister of the State of Vietnam.
-In October 1955, following a fraudulent referendum, Diệm established the Republic of Vietnam, generally known as South Vietnam, and declared himself President.
-The night of July 6, 1963, had started in a festive mood as Diệm awarded decorations to military officers at a ceremony.
-Among those in the audience were Generals Trần Văn Đôn and Dương Văn Minh, the Chief of Staff of the Army of the Republic of Vietnam and the Presidential Military Advisor, respectively.
+Known as Double Seven Day, 7 July was the ninth anniversary of Diệm's 1954 ascension to Prime Minister of the State of Vietnam.
+In October 1955, following a fraudulent referendum, Diệm established the Republic of Vietnam, generally known as South Vietnam, and declared himself president.
+The night of 6 July 1963, had started in a festive mood as Diệm awarded decorations to military officers at a ceremony.
+Among those in the audience were generals Trần Văn Đôn and Dương Văn Minh, the Chief of Staff of the Army of the Republic of Vietnam and the presidential military advisor.
 They had returned from observing SEATO military exercises in Thailand, where they had been informed about the regional disquiet over Diem's policies towards the Buddhists.